Wisdom Teeth And Oral Surgery

 What can you expect during your Surgical appointment?

-An examination allows us to determine if and when you might need oral surgery.
+A dental examination allows us to determine if and when you might need oral surgery.
 We will discuss sedation and anesthetic options before any type of procedure is performed.
 Our mission is to provide you the care you need without it being uncomfortable or invasive.
 At all times, we will monitor your care to ensure that surgeries are done as carefully and efficiently as possible.

 If you have wisdom teeth that need to be removed or you need another oral surgery done, call us today and we can help to answer your questions.